kallaway/100-days-of-code/log.md

 **Today's Progress:** i started to create a simple application to convert integer numbers to binary. today i've created a basic interface

+### Day 3: January 6, 2021

+**Todays' Progress:** I finished to develop application business logic and I startetd to read documentation about unit testing.